National Conference Awards

 1988 Dr G Bolli

-The American Association for Clinical Chemistry and Laboratory Medicine (AACC) Transatlantic Lecture was inaugurated in 1998 when the ACB National Meeting was held in Glasgow.
-This was the 50th Anniversary of the founding of the AACC.
-The procedure for selecting the AACC Transatlantic Lecture has evolved over this time.
+The Association for Diagnostics & Laboratory Medicine (ADLM) Transatlantic Lecture was inaugurated in 1998 when the National Meeting was held in Glasgow.
+This was the 50th Anniversary of the founding of the ADLM (previously the AACC).
+The procedure for selecting the Transatlantic Lecture has evolved over this time.

 The speaker’s expenses will cover travel (economy) plus registration and accommodation for the full meeting.

-- The proposed speaker is selected by the Scientific Programme Organising Committee for the National Meeting at which the lecture will be presented.
-The AACC is then consulted through its President about the person selected.
+• The proposed speaker is selected by the Scientific Programme Organising Committee and Association's Executive for the National Meeting at which the lecture will be presented.
+The ADLM is then consulted through its President about the person selected.

-The lecturer does not need to be a Member of AACC nor only be resident in the USA.
+• The lecturer does not need to be a Member of ADLM nor only be resident in the USA.

 Previous ACB/AACC Transatlantic Award Lecturers